-- “Our high turnover rate (Weakness) could prevent us from being able to take advantage of the expected growth for our market segment (Opportunity), as a lot of man-hours will be spent with training and onboarding procedures instead of being used focusing on our main product.”
+- “Our high turnover rate (Weakness) could prevent us from taking advantage of the expected growth for our market segment (Opportunity), as training and onboarding procedures will consume a lot of man-hours that instead could be used to focus on our main product.”

-It is fundamental to note that a SWOT analysis’ quality will improve according to the intimacy of the one who performs it with the business/project.
-Ideally, a team of key staff should be employed to perform at least the brainstorming that precedes the SWOT analysis.
-It is a very versatile tool, that can be very useful if used right and lends itself to other variations, like analyzing Opportunities and Threats in relation to competitors Strengths and Weaknesses.
+The quality of a SWOT analysis improves according to the familiarity of those performing it with the business/project.
+Ideally, a team of key staff should perform at least the brainstorming that precedes the SWOT analysis.
+It is a very useful and versatile tool.
+It also lends itself to other variations, like analyzing Opportunities and Threats in relation to competitors’ Strengths and Weaknesses.

-While knowing how to use it properly could be a challenge, we hope this guide can clarify its use for our readers.
-If you followed us this far, your SWOT analysis and follow-up questions for the EIC proposal should be ready to go, however if you want help with you EIC grant proposal, do an evaluation!
+We know that effectively using this tool can be a challenge.
+We hope this guide shed some light on how to do so.
+If you followed us this far, your SWOT analysis and follow-up questions for the EIC proposal should be ready to go.

 At AFS, we are passionate about fostering innovation and empowering ambitious minds to flourish.
 Our mission is to provide best-in-class financial services for traditional and crypto deals, exploit European grants, and use quantitative methods to improve clients’ performance.
 We aim to help our customers unlock their full business potential.